Hi, Thank you so much for your interest.

 I traveled and lived in many places in the US and many countries.
 I am very sociable person and I like to meet people form different areas.
-I speak Spanish as well, also trying to learn Portugues.
+I speak Spanish as well, also trying to learn Portuguese.

-These are caracteristics of the market:
+These are characteristics of the market:

 3) You may need an excellent broker (like me, hahaha) to help you to get nice apartment in a timely manner.

-So here is my suggetions:
+So here is my suggestions:

 Also If you have roommate(s), bring them together with you when you see apartments.
 You can take photos and videos, but most of cases, they can not feel the same way you felt.
-You will loose your time explaining them, and they offten think different than you, especially if you are not family or relatives.
+You will loose your time explaining them, and they often think different than you, especially if you are not family or relatives.

 3) I put actual apartment photos taken by me.
 This is product marketing and I know the apartments and I am always seeing most of apartments with my own eyes.
 If you explain to me exactly what you want, I will show you right away.